 Photo: Dominique Pascal collection.

-Unintetionally hilarious (and reversed) portrait of Willian R. Lovelace donning his invention -shared with W. M. Boothlog & O A. H. Bulloulian: the A-7 nasal type mask.
+Unintentionally hilarious (and reversed) portrait of William R. Lovelace donning his invention -shared with W. M. Boothlog & O A. H. Bulloulian: the A-7 nasal type mask.

 Photo: Getty Images.